namitoyokota/namitoyokota/venminder/standups.md

 ### 9/25/23
 - Picking up 1938 to prevent duplicate section names for FHAs
-- Then will work on 1830 for adding a readonly view to published assessments
+- Then will work on 1830 for adding a readonly view to published templates

 ### 9/22/23
 - Wrapped up the internal notes demo feedback story - 1192